ShirleyBWang/my_website/content/home/teaching.md

 +++

-### **AC 297r: Computational Science and Engineering Capstone**
-**Harvard University | Fall 2022**

-I am currently serving as a teaching fellow/project mentor for [AC 297r](https://www.capstone.iacs.seas.harvard.edu/) with [Weiwei Pan](https://onefishy.github.io/).
-I am mentoring teams of 4 - 5 Master's students in data science or computational science applying machine learning, computational, and engineering methods to solve a complex real-world problem.

 ### **Applied Machine Learning in R**
-**Pittsburgh Summer Methodology Series | August 8 - 11, 2022**
+**Pittsburgh Summer Methodology Series | June 26 - 29, 2023**

 Through the [Pittsburgh Summer Methodology Series](https://www.pittmethods.com/), [Jeffrey Girard](https://jmgirard.com/) and I teach a course that provides a hands-on introduction to machine learning methods for social and behavioral scientists.
 Opportunities for methodological consulting are also provided.
-For more information, please visit the Pitt Summer Methods [website](https://www.pittmethods.com/applied-ml).
+For more information and to register, please visit the Pitt Summer Methods [website](https://www.pittmethods.com/applied-ml).

 ### **Assessing Suicidal and Nonsuicidal Self-Injury**
-**Pittsburgh Summer Methodology Series | August 1 - 2, 2022**
+**Pittsburgh Summer Methodology Series | June 22 - 23, 2023**

 Through the [Pittsburgh Summer Methodology Series](https://www.pittmethods.com/), [Kathryn Fox](https://operations.du.edu/about/faculty-directory/kathryn-r-fox) and I teach a foundational course providing for researchers interested in studying suicidal and nonsuicidal thoughts and behaviors in youth and adults.
 Opportunities for consulting are also provided.
-For more information, please visit the Pitt Summer Methods [website](https://www.pittmethods.com/suicide).
+For more information and to register, please visit the Pitt Summer Methods [website](https://www.pittmethods.com/suicide).

+### **AC 297r: Computational Science and Engineering Capstone**
+**Harvard University | Fall 2022**

+I have previously served as a teaching fellow/project mentor for [AC 297r](https://www.capstone.iacs.seas.harvard.edu/) with [Weiwei Pan](https://onefishy.github.io/).
+I mentored teams of 4 - 5 Master's students in data science or computational science applying machine learning, computational, and engineering methods to solve a complex real-world problem.

 ### **Introduction to R**
 **Massachusetts General Hospital | Spring 2021; Summer 2021**